 Integrated Water Management

-For more information regarding our integrated water management approach and targets see Integrated Water Management Plan(PDF, 7MB)
+For more information regarding our integrated water management targets and action plan, see Integrated Water Management Plan 2021.

-Our Water - Mornington Peninsula's Water Balance
+Our Water Future - Mornington Peninsula's Water Balance

 Our Water Partners

 Mornington Peninsula Shire is part of the Dandenong and Westernport IWM Forum which brings together multiple organisations to collaboratively plan and manage water cycle to deliver better economic, environmental, and community outcomes for the catchments.

 To assist in achieving the water goals for the Peninsula we partner with the community, water corporations, EPA Victoria, local governments and other agencies, Traditional owners and DELWP.